January 19th is officially Tin Can Day and Popcorn Day.

 Did you know that on this day in 1785, Richard Crosbie became the first Irish man to fly a hot air balloon in Ireland?
 He was the brother of United Irishman, Sir Edward Crosbie.

-Keep reading for more facts about January 19
+Keep reading for more interesting facts about January 19th in history!

 Earth-like calcium-rich deposits were found on Mars by NASA’s Curiosity Rover.